Quintus Tullius Cicero: Personality and relationship with brother Marcus

 Quintus is depicted by Caesar as a brave soldier and an inspiring military leader.
-At a critical moment in the Gallic Wars he rallied his legion and retrieved an apparently hopeless position.
+At a critical moment in the Gallic Wars, he rallied his legion and retrieved an apparently hopeless position.
 Caesar commended him for this with the words "He praised Cicero and his men very highly, as they deserved".
 However, later the legate was purportedly responsible for a near-disaster in Gaul but does not receive condemnation from Caesar as a result.

 Quintus had an impulsive temperament and had fits of cruelty during military operations, a behaviour frowned on by Romans of that time.
 The Roman (and stoic) ideal was to control one's emotions even in battle.
 Quintus Cicero also liked old-fashioned and harsh punishments, like putting a person convicted of patricide into a sack and throwing him into the sea.
 Such convicts were traditionally "stripped, scourged, sewn up in a sack together with [a] dog, a cock, a viper, and a monkey, and thrown into a river or the sea to drown".
 This punishment he meted out during his propraetorship of Asia.

 His brother confessed in one of his letters to his friend Titus Pomponius Atticus (written in 51 BC while he was Proconsul of Cilicia and had taken Quintus as legatus with him) that he dares not leave Quintus alone as he is afraid of what kind of sudden ideas he might have.
 On the positive side, Quintus was utterly honest, even as a governor of a province, in which situation many Romans shamelessly amassed private property for themselves.
 He was also a well-educated man who enjoyed reading Greek tragedies, and even wrote some tragedies himself.

 The relationship between the brothers was mostly affectionate, except for a period of serious disagreement during Caesar's dictatorship 49-44 BC.
 The many letters from Marcus ad Quintum fratrem show how deep and affectionate the brothers' relationship was, though Marcus Cicero often played the role of the "older and more experienced" sibling, lecturing to his brother on what the right thing to do was.
-Quintus might also have felt at times that the self-centred Marcus thought only about how his brother might hinder or help Marcus' own career on the cursus honorum.

 Authorship

-As an author, during the Gallic wars, he wrote four tragedies in the Greek style.
+As an author during the Gallic Wars, he wrote four tragedies in the Greek style.
 Three of them were titled Troas, Erigones, and Electra, but all are lost.
 He also wrote several poems on the second expedition of Caesar to Britannia, three epistles to Tiro (extant) and a fourth one to his brother.
 The long letter Commentariolum Petitionis (Handbook on electioneering) has also survived.
 Although its authenticity has been much questioned, recently the scholar Andrew Lintott has argued that Quintus was the true author.
 It is in any case a guide to political behavior in Cicero's time.